marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 _Note that there's already a way of doing it by pressiong `Ctrl + ^`, but I like \<Leader\>\<Leader\> a lot more._

+### Show Matching Parenthesis

+When selecting a parenthesis it will highlight the one matching:

+	set showmatch

 ## Plugins

 Plugins are what make Vim great.
 There is a plugin for everything you might need, so being able to add and remove them easily is important.